 All these strippers have one thing in common, they need time to work and you have to keep them wet to stay active.
 Once they dry out they stop working.

 Depending on the sealer type and thickness, multiple applications will probably be needed to remove all the sealer.
 This will take time, maybe hours, so plan accordingly.

-Most strippers are in gel form, this helps them hold to the surface better and not dry out too fast, keeping them active longer.
+Some strippers are in gel form, this helps them hold to the surface better and not dry out too fast, keeping them active longer.

-The environmentally safe strippers usually take longer to work, but are safer to use.
 Protect and cover anything you don't want to strip or kill (plants & grass) and always read and follow the manufactures specifications for best results.

 Here's a breakdown of the different types of chemical strippers and how they work.
 This will you help choose the right stripper for your project.